robertofem/CycloneVSoC-examples/Linux-modules/DMA_PL330_LKM/README.md

 Description of the code
 ------------------------
 The LKM contains the following *variables to control* its behaviour.
-This variables are exported to the file system using sysfs (in /sys/dma_pl330/):
+This variables are exported to the file system using sysfs (in /sys/dma_pl330/).
+This variables control the basic behaviour of the transfer:

 * use_acp: When 0 the  PL330 DMAC will will use the port connecting L3 and SDRAMC.
 When 1 the access is through ACP port.